-FOAs issued by NIAAA:
+NOFOs issued by NIAAA:

-U.S.-Russia Bilateral Collaborative Research Partnerships (CRP) on the Prevention and Treatment of HIV/AIDS and HIV-Associated Comorbidities (R01) RFA-AA-17-006: This Funding Opportunity Announcement (FOA) solicits applications from United States institutions with a Russian institution partner in collaboration with the Russian Foundation for Basic Research (RFBR) to establish Collaborative Research Partnerships (CRP) in the field of HIV/AIDS research.
+U.S.-Russia Bilateral Collaborative Research Partnerships (CRP) on the Prevention and Treatment of HIV/AIDS and HIV-Associated Comorbidities (R01) RFA-AA-17-006: This Notice of Funding Opportunity (NOFO) solicits applications from United States institutions with a Russian institution partner in collaboration with the Russian Foundation for Basic Research (RFBR) to establish Collaborative Research Partnerships (CRP) in the field of HIV/AIDS research.
 The research that is solicited under this announcement is directed toward increasing the knowledge and understanding in biomedical and bio-behavioral topics that aim to impact HIV/AIDS and HIV-associated co-infections, comorbidities, and complications.

-Collaborative Initiative on Fetal Alcohol Spectrum Disorders (CIFASD) Consortium: This FOA solicits multidisciplinary consortium applications of domestic and international projects that address the prevention of fetal alcohol spectrum disorders (FASD); the diagnosis of the full range of birth defects associated with prenatal alcohol exposure (PAE); and ameliorative interventions for affected individuals.
+Collaborative Initiative on Fetal Alcohol Spectrum Disorders (CIFASD) Consortium: This NOFO solicits multidisciplinary consortium applications of domestic and international projects that address the prevention of fetal alcohol spectrum disorders (FASD); the diagnosis of the full range of birth defects associated with prenatal alcohol exposure (PAE); and ameliorative interventions for affected individuals.
 The initiative aims to accelerate the translation of key research findings by fostering collaboration and coordinating clinical, basic, and translational research.
-Through this FOA, applications are sought that will support research projects and resources of the CIFASD consortium, which is comprised of basic or clinical Research Projects U01 (RFA-AA-17-007), Administrative Resource U24 (RFA-AA-17-008), Dysmorphology Resource U24 (RFA-AA-17-009), Informatics Resource U24 (RFA-AA-17-010), Outreach Dissemination Resource U24 (RFA-AA-17-011) and Exploratory/Developmental Projects UH2 (RFA-AA-17-012).
+Through this NOFO, applications are sought that will support research projects and resources of the CIFASD consortium, which is comprised of basic or clinical Research Projects U01 (RFA-AA-17-007), Administrative Resource U24 (RFA-AA-17-008), Dysmorphology Resource U24 (RFA-AA-17-009), Informatics Resource U24 (RFA-AA-17-010), Outreach Dissemination Resource U24 (RFA-AA-17-011) and Exploratory/Developmental Projects UH2 (RFA-AA-17-012).

-Wearable Alcohol Biosensors (R43/R44) PAR-16-410: The purpose of this funding opportunity announcement is to encourage Small Business Innovation Research (SBIR) applications from eligible small business concerns proposing to design and produce a non-invasive, discreet, wearable device to monitor blood alcohol levels in real time.
+Wearable Alcohol Biosensors (R43/R44) PAR-16-410: The purpose of this notice of funding opportunity is to encourage Small Business Innovation Research (SBIR) applications from eligible small business concerns proposing to design and produce a non-invasive, discreet, wearable device to monitor blood alcohol levels in real time.
 Devices that use non-invasive technologies to quantify systemic alcohol concentration, rather than detection of alcohol that has exuded through the skin, are of particular interest.

-NIH-wide FOAs with NIAAA’s Participation:
+NIH-wide NOFOs with NIAAA’s Participation:

 Advancing Basic Behavioral and Social Research on Resilience: An Integrative Science Approach (UG3/UH3) PAR-16-326.